ViceSeveni/Copy-Mouse-Position/README.md

 # Mouse-Position-Checker
--Copies your mouses current position.
--Useful for PyAutoGui projects.
+-Perfect for pyautogui projects.
--Save the file with a .pyw extension and make sure it's in your PATH.
+-Copies your mouses current position in a variable ready format for pyautogui's moveTo() function -Save the file with a .pyw extension and make sure it's in your PATH.
 -Run it from your command line for efficiency purposes.